 Soaking any food makes that food even more yin.
 This is the big problem with soaking your foods before eating them, no matter what benefits it provides.
 For this reason, I do not recommend soaking foods, in general.

 An exception is soaking seeds overnight, if you wish, but it is not necessary.
 Soaking seeds destroys enzyme inhibitors that prevent the seeds from sprouting in dry areas.
 Getting rid of these chemicals is helpful.
-However, please do not eat many seeds, as they are all too yin.
+However, seeds are not part of the nutritional balancing diet because they are quite yin.
+So please do not eat many seeds.

 Soaking grains overnight does not break down the fiber enough, and leaves the food very yin, so I do not recommend it.
 Soaking nuts makes them a little easier to digest, perhaps, but also makes them even more yin, and thus less healthful.